Metacomet-Monadnock Trail

 The Metacomet-Monadnock Trail (M&M Trail) is a 114 mi hiking trail that traverses the Metacomet Ridge of the Pioneer Valley region of Massachusetts and the central uplands of Massachusetts and southern New Hampshire.
 Although less than 70 mi from Boston and other large population centers, the trail is considered remarkably rural and scenic and includes many areas of unique ecologic, historic, and geologic interest.
 Notable features include waterfalls, dramatic cliff faces, exposed mountain summits, woodlands, swamps, lakes, river floodplain, farmland, significant historic sites, and the summits of Mount Monadnock, Mount Tom and Mount Holyoke.
-The Metacomet-Monadnock Trail is maintained largely through the efforts of the Berkshire Chapter of the Appalachian Mountain Club (AMC).
+The Metacomet-Monadnock Trail is maintained largely through the efforts of the Western Massachusetts Chapter of the Appalachian Mountain Club (AMC).
 Much of the trail (but not all) is a portion of the New England National Scenic Trail.

 Trail description

 The Metacomet-Monadnock Trail extends from the Connecticut/ Massachusetts border through Hampden, Hampshire, Franklin, and northwestern Worcester counties in Massachusetts, and Cheshire County in New Hampshire.
 The southern terminus of the trail is located in southeast Southwick, Massachusetts, at Rising Corner Road and is identified with a kiosk.
 Geographically it begins near the gap between West Suffield Mountain and Provin Mountain, southwest of the city of Springfield; the northern terminus is located on the summit of Mount Monadnock in southern New Hampshire.
 The Metacomet Trail in Connecticut and the Monadnock-Sunapee Greenway Trail in New Hampshire continue where the Metacomet-Monadnock Trail leaves off.
 These trails extend the overall hiking possibilities another 101 mi to the south (along the Metacomet Trail and its logical extension, the Mattabesett Trail), and 50 mi farther north into central New Hampshire.

 Other long hiking trails that intersect the M&M Trail include the 47 mi Robert Frost Trail (Massachusetts) in the Pioneer Valley region, and the 22 mi Tully Trail in the Royalston area.
 Significant networks of shorter hiking trails intersect the M&M trail, most notably on the Holyoke and Mount Tom ranges, in Wendell and Erving State Forests, on Northfield Mountain, and on Mount Monadnock.

 The M&M trail is primarily used for hiking, backpacking, and in the winter, snowshoeing.
 Portions of the trail are suitable for, and are used for, trail running, mountain biking, and cross-country skiing.
 Site specific activities enjoyed along the route include hunting, fishing, horseback riding, boating (on the Connecticut River), bouldering, rock climbing, and swimming.